SingaporeMotherhood | Pregnancy

 How to Ensure a Safe Pregnancy Journey

 So for all the expecting mummies out there, enjoy the ride!
-Despite morning sickness, the constant need to urinate, backaches, leg swelling, and breathlessness, when you finally hold your wailing newborn in your arms, you will look back and remember the most magical nine months of your life.
+Despite morning sickness, the constant need to urinate, backaches, leg swelling, and breathlessness, when you finally hold your newborn in your arms, you will look back and remember the most magical nine months of your life.

 (See also: Pregnancy Self-Care, Trimester-by-trimester)